 .20 disability x 300 weeks total loss = 60 weeks

 To get the final dollar amount, you multiply that 60 weeks by your comp rate—the amount of your weekly comp check.
+So for our example, let's say your comp rate is $400.
+That makes your settlement $24,000.

 If you’re hurt at work in South Carolina, this case is your one chance to maximize the only compensation you likely get.
 You owe it to yourself and your family to make sure you have the trained eye of a skilled professional who’s familiar with the scheduled loss law to make sure all your injuries are covered, and has the talent to maximize your disability rating for the best possible settlement for you.